negahama/NegahamaOrg.CodePrism/README.md

 3. appended the method of modifying note's category(you can changed the category when you write the comment)
 4. improved some stuff of display and performance.
 5. bug fixes.

-### 1.2.0 - November 3, 2024

-1. implement to cahnge issue's position
-2. implement to change note's category
-3. implement to make markdown file related the note

 ## 💚 Code Prism is base of 💚